xtuzil/CacheMockingFW-DemonstrationProject/Demonstration/Tests/ReadMe.md

 This is tutorial for demonstration of unit testing.
 More detailed tutorial how to work with %UnitTest is on https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=TUNT_Part2.

 Classes in this package *Tests* needs to compile.
-It can be done before running the container by only copy this package **without ReadMe.md** to the *src* file of project foldr or when the container is already running by copy the this folder to *src* file folder and save (compile) every class separately.
+It can be done before running the container by only copy this package **without ReadMe.md** to the *src* file of project folder or when the container is already running by copy the this folder to *src* file folder and save (compile) every class separately.

-You can test whether the classes are compiled by (1 for existing class):
+You can test whether the classes are compiled by (should write '1' if the class is compiled):
 ```c++
 w ##class(%Dictionary.CompiledClass).%ExistsId("Tests.MathServices")
 ```

-Don't forget to launch correctly thi IRIS terminal and switch to MOCKFW namespace:
+Don't forget to launch correctly the IRIS terminal and switch to MOCKFW namespace:
 ```sh
 $ docker exec -it onlymock iris session IRIS
 ```